 The projects described above are multi-phase projects at various stages of development.
 While none of these projects are completed in their entirety, certain developments within these multi-phase projects have been completed.
-As of June 30, 2011, our completed developments included Shanghai Xintiandi, Lakeville, Corporate Avenue, Lakeville Regency, Casa Lakeville and Xintiandi Style, which form a part of the Shanghai Taipingqiao project, Phase 1, Phase 2 and Phase 3 of the Shanghai Rui Hong Xin Cheng project, KIC Village R1 and R2, and KIC Plaza Phase 1 and Phase 2 of the Shanghai KIC project, Phase 1 and a portion of Phase 2 of The Riviera and the retail and entertainment area, Chongqing Tiandi of the Chongqing Tiandi project, Phase 1 and Phase 2 of The Riverview and the retail and entertainment area, Wuhan Tiandi of the Wuhan Tiandi project, the Regency Phase 1 of the Foshan Lingnan Tiandi project and a portion of Phase 1 of the Dalian Tiandi project.
+As of December 31, 2011, our completed developments included Shanghai Xintiandi, Lakeville, Corporate Avenue, Lakeville Regency, Casa Lakeville and Xintiandi Style, which form a part of the Shanghai Taipingqiao project, Phase 1, Phase 2, Phase 3 and Phase 4 of the Shanghai Rui Hong Xin Cheng project, KIC Village R1 and R2, KIC Plaza Phase 1 and Phase 2, and KIC C2 of the Shanghai KIC project, Phase 1 and a portion of Phase 2 of The Riviera and the retail and entertainment area, Chongqing Tiandi of the Chongqing Tiandi project, Phase 1, Phase 2 and Phase 3 of The Riverview, Lot A5 and the retail and entertainment area, a portion of Foshan Lingnan Tiandi project, and a portion of Phase 1 of the Dalian Tiandi project.